 Some credit cards offer travel protection such as lost or damaged luggage insurance, trip cancellation insurance, and/or hotel burglary insurance.
 Make sure you know if your credit card has these features.
 Booking a hotel room is also easier with a credit card because you do not have to pay the large security deposit associated with a debit card.

 Identity Theft & Purchase Protection

 With concerns about identity theft, credit card companies have services to assist you.
 MasterCard offers ID theft alerts, emergency wallet replacement, and resolution services to U.S. cardholders.
 Discover allows card members to activate a Social Security Number alert feature that lets you know if your number shows up on suspect websites.

 Some credit cards offer different types of purchase protection.
 Check to see if your credit card offers extended warranties.
 Return and price protection might be a benefit to your card.
 Also, certain cards protect you if your purchase is stolen or damaged.
 Review the website associated with your credit card brand to see if you are missing out on any benefits.

 Rewards for Responsible Credit Use

 Lenders look for borrowers with a mix of credit such as a car loan, mortgage, and at least one credit card.
-Optimize your credit score by:
+But the question here is are credit reports really accurate?
+You can optimize your credit score by: